psychoinformatics-de/ipsy-docs/source/internal/data_center/kumo.rst

  - ~/public_html folders
  - owncloud runs via https

-To support user logins, kumo copies the users (and pw's) from Medusa nightly.
+To support user logins, kumo copies the users (with 1000 <= UID <= 9999) from Medusa nightly.
 This is currently done with the sen.mccarthy script, but that is in the process of being refactored and extended.

+Because of this, the /etc/adduser.conf has been adjusted so that all new local UIDs and GIDs start from 10000 (rather than 1000).

 (virtual) Hardware Specs
 ========================